 products | company | support | training | contact us

 This chapter defines tools that may be provided with BIND releases, are generally available or just jolly useful!
 The tools described either provide specific services or may help in diagnosing problems.

-rndc is the remote access tool that allows selective reload of zones and which many dns administrators are addicted to.
+rndc is the remote access tool that allows selective reload of zones and to which many dns administrators are addicted.
 It has serious security implications if not properly installed and configured.

 nsupdate is a tool that allows dynamic updating (DDNS) of zone files.
 Extreme care must be taken when configuring BIND to enable DDNS since you may inadvertently open up your DNS zone files to the world - while this is an extremely friendly, neighborly, thing to do it may not always be wise.